econoalchemist/SeedSigner/02_Software.md

 ![](assets/software10.png)

-After verifying the hash value, you know that the `.zip` file is authenttic.
+After verifying the hash value, you know that the `.zip` file is authentic.
 If the hash values do not match, then do not decompress the `.zip` file.
 It is a good idea to close the `.zip` file from HxD at this point.
 You can skip ahead to `Step 3` now.

 ## Step 2B: Verify - Linux
-Verifying sognatures in Linux is a much more straight forward process.
+Verifying signatures in Linux is a much more straight forward process.
 PGP tools come built in and can be executed from the command line terminal.

 Before proceeding, you have the `.zip` file, `.sha256` file, and `.sig` file in your Downloads directory.

 - Open your terminal
-- Import the SeedSigner public key to your keychain with `curl https://raw.githubusercontent.com/SeedSigner/seedsigner/main/seedsigner_pubkey.gpg | gpg --import`
+- Import the SeedSigner public key to your key-chain with `curl https://raw.githubusercontent.com/SeedSigner/seedsigner/main/seedsigner_pubkey.gpg | gpg --import`
 - You should see the terminal print `imported: 1`
 - Then change your directory to your Downloads folder with `cd Downloads`